fossabot/Deploy_DDS/README.md

 ---
 **Example:**

-If you have kept the folder in ./home directory then configure .bashrc with following command:
+If repo is cloned in the folder ./home directory then configure .bashrc with following command:

 \#Package command Finder:
 ```sh